ibm-cloud-docs/mqcloud/mqoc_common_problems.md

 {: #mqoc_new_channel_solution}

 To resolve this problem create a new channel authentication rule that allows access to your channel.
 For example, if you have a channel called `QM.ENTRY` then create a channel authentication rule with the following values: `CHLAUTH('QM.ENTRY') TYPE(ADDRESSMAP) ADDRESS('*') USERSRC(CHANNEL)`

+---

+## Java or JMS Client application receives a return code of `MQRC_NOT_AUTHORIZED` (2035) and the client cannot connect even though a userid and password is supplied.
+{: #mqoc_jms_user_id}

+While attempting to connect a Java or JMS client application to your MQ on IBM Cloud queue manager you receive a return code of `MQRC_NOT_AUTHORIZED` (2035) and the client cannot connect.
+Additionally, an error message is outputted with title `AMQ9791E: The client application did not supply a user ID and password.`.

+### Explanation
+{: #mqoc_jms_user_id_explain}

+The default configuration of a MQ on IBM Cloud queue manager specifies that any application connecting to the queue manager must supply valid user credentials.
+Users and applications can have credentials created by following the instructions in the [Users and Applications document page](mqoc_configure_users_and_apps.html).
+When connecting an application you must ensure to supply these credentials otherwise the connecting application will be unable to connect.

+Java and JMS applications have two different methods of supplying credentials to a queue manager that is controlled by a switch called `compatibility mode`.
+You must ensure that when the Java or JMS application is connecting it is supplying user credentials with compatibility mode disabled.

+Client applications connecting using IBM MQ client libraries below version 8.0.0.0 will be unable to supply user credentials to the queue manager and so will be unable to connect.

+### Solution
+{: #mqoc_jms_user_id_solution}

+To resolve this issue follow these steps:

+1. Ensure that the IBM MQ client libraries being used are version 8.0.0.0 or above.
+2. Ensure that the client application is supplying valid user credentials in the `MQCSP` structure.
+For more information on the `MQCSP` structure see [the following Knowledge Center page](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.0.0/com.ibm.mq.ref.dev.doc/q095620_.htm)
+3. If using a Java or JMS application, ensure that comptability mode is not enabled.
+See [this knowledge center page for more information](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_8.0.0/com.ibm.mq.sec.doc/q118680_.htm)